OmniMotion-X: Versatile Multimodal Whole-Body Motion Generation: Experiments

 \textbf{GSTC.} We adopt the cross-joint setup from OmniControl~\cite{omnicontrol}, simulating spatially dense control by controlling all joints.
 As shown in Tab.~\ref{tab:gstc}, due to the small dataset size, OmniControl~\cite{omnicontrol} struggles to generalize in GSTC task.
 In contrast, our method demonstrates clear advantages, effectively following spatially dense control signals.

 \textbf{M2D and S2G.} We directly compare our method with the MotionCraft~\cite{bian2024motioncraft} on the S2G and M2D tasks.
 As shown in Tab.~\ref{tab:s2g_m2d}, \OurMethod~achieves competitive performance.
-The lower FID is mainly due to the relatively small test sets in S2G and M2D, while \OurMethod~is trained on the \TrainingData, leading to some distribution differences.
-Additionally, our method demonstrates superior diversity, which may also impact the FID.
+The slightly higher FID is primarily because the test sets for the S2G and M2D tasks are relatively small and have a limited distribution.
+In contrast, \OurMethod~ is trained on \TrainingData, which comprises data from diverse tasks including T2M, M2D, S2G, HHI, HOI, and HSI.
+This diverse training endows our method with enhanced generative diversity, causing a distributional gap with the test sets of the S2G and M2D tasks.